-• Design Preference & Precedence: the Central Eastside community prefers to embrace the industrial heritage of the neighborhood while adding a modern spin in subtle, yet noticeable manners.
-This is evident in many of the new restaurants and office buildings that have been constructed or rehabilitated in recent years, including Rontom's Bar, the Central Eastside Exchange, bSide6, and 107 SE Washington.

-• Why People Live Here: 1) to be close to the hippest new restaurants and locally grown retail shops, 2) the neighborhood is still attainable from an affordability standpoint, and 3) it is within walking and biking distance to several of Portland's urban employment hubs.
+- moves.
+This is evident in many of the new restaurants and creative office spaces that have been constructed or rehabilitated in recent years, including Rontom's Bar, the Central Eastside Exchange, bSide6, and 107 SE Washington. - Why People Live Here: (1) to be close to the hippest new restaurants and locally grown retail shops; (2) the neighborhood is still attainable from an affordability standpoint; and (3) it is within walking and biking distance to several of Portland's urban employment hubs.